thegreendog/python-utils/README.md

 Abstract model with created_at and modified_at fields

 ### BaseModel
-Default abstract model intented to be a defult one
+Default abstract model intented to be a default one

 # Django Rest Framework
 ## Mixins